-- 1. The iHuman and Aquifer Supplemental Cases, 3rd year and Clinical Journal Club, 4th year

-- 2. The "End of Service" (COMAT) Exam Modules and COMSAE Exam

-- 3. OPC V and OPC VI

-- 4. Viewing of Educational Videos 4th year

-- 5. The Clinical Capstone Course
+- 1. The iHuman and/or Aquifer Supplemental Cases, 3rd year and Clinical Journal Club, 4th year - 2.
+The "End of Service" (COMAT) Exam Modules and COMSAE Exam - 3.
+OPC V and OPC VI - 4.
+Viewing of Educational Videos During 4th year unless approved otherwise. - 5.
+The Clinical Capstone Course iHuman and/or Aquifer Cases are assigned to the 3rd year osteopathic medical student each block by the Clinical Affairs Department as an additional educational tool.